 Scalable, affordable and enterprise-ready storage software integrates with VMware, Docker, Amazon Web Services, Microsoft Azure and Google Cloud in 15 Minutes

-StorageOS, a new on-demand storage startup, today announced the global beta launch of its container-based storage software that makes it easier for software developers to create, test, deploy, scale and rebuild containerised applications with enterprise-class production storage.
-The software-based storage solution improves application development and testing by automating the management of persistent containerised storage, increasing scale and availability and securely moving data between servers, virtual machines or clouds.
+StorageOS, a new on-demand storage startup, today announced the global beta launch of its container-based storage software that makes it easier for software developers to create, test, deploy, scale and rebuild containerized applications with enterprise-class production storage.
+The software-based storage solution improves application development and testing by automating the management of persistent containerized storage, increasing scale and availability and securely moving data between servers, virtual machines or clouds.

 StorageOS is offering a free trial (https://my.storageos.com/) of its beta and will demonstrate its solution during DockerCon 2016 at booth #E12.

 Containers are gaining popularity among all sizes of enterprises and the global brands – such as financial services, search engines, news organizations and streaming media services – which use them to quickly build and deploy internet-ready applications that run on multiple platforms and devices.
-Containers combine all the utilities, logs and other software tools in standardised packages that help applications instantly run anywhere.
+Containers combine all the utilities, logs and other software tools in standardized packages that help applications instantly run anywhere.

-By simplifying the provisioning and management of containerised storage, StorageOS enables DevOps specialists and quality assurance managers to quickly test the container on a laptop or a public cloud, such as Amazon Web Services (AWS), in less than 15 minutes and without having to submit a third-party request.
+By simplifying the provisioning and management of containerized storage, StorageOS enables DevOps specialists and quality assurance managers to quickly test the container on a laptop or a public cloud, such as Amazon Web Services (AWS), in less than 15 minutes and without having to submit a third-party request.